Icon-Newsletter

 The loan application process will depend on your lender, but companies usually follow a general framework.
 Here’s what you may be asked to do:

 First, find out if you’ll be able to satisfy your lender’s eligibility requirements.
 Typically, banks accept borrowers who are at least 21 years old but not more than 65 years old upon loan maturity.
-Applicants should also be employed, or they must have a regular stream of income through a legitimate business.
+Applicants should also be employed or have a regular stream of income through a legitimate business.

 Head to your lender’s office to personally file your application.
-If the lender has a website that facilitates online applications, go for this route so you won’t have to leave home and expose yourself to unnecessary risks.
+But if the lender has a website that facilitates online applications, you can go for this route instead.

 Depending on the volume of applications, your application may be processed within three to seven days.
-But you always have the liberty to follow up on your application status, especially if the lender reminds you about it in the first place.
+Some, on the other hand, can process your application within the day as long as the requirements are complete.
+But you always have the liberty to follow up on your application status.

 Additional Tips When Applying for a Motorcycle Loan